Skylark Group Biodiversity Policy

 Policies and Initiatives for Preventing Deforestation

-As specific initiatives, we are actively adopting FSC/PEFC certified products for paper products (such as paper straws, wooden cutlery and copy paper), we use a 30% Rainforest Alliance-certified bean formulation for the coffee we serve in multiple brands including Gusto, which is our flagship brand.
-We are also changing the formula of our frying oil, reducing the ratio of palm oil, and consulting with our suppliers to introduce RSPO-certified palm oil.
-It is also our policy to develop new production areas to increase the ratio of domestic vegetable and rice-producing areas with JGAP certification or equivalent farm management standards in the future.
+Specific initiatives include the active adoption of FSC/PEFC certified products for our paper goods, such as paper straws, wooden cutlery, and copy paper.
+The coffee served at Gusto, our main restaurant format, and other formats is a blend containing 30% Rainforest Alliance Certified beans.
+Furthermore, we are changing the blend of our frying oil to reduce the proportion of palm oil and are in discussions with our suppliers to introduce RSPO-certified palm oil.
+We also plan to develop new production areas to increase the proportion of domestic vegetables and rice sourced from producers with JGAP certification or equivalent farm management standards.

 In June 2022, we obtained ISO20400 certification, the international standard for sustainable procurement, for some categories, and in September 2023, we obtained certification for 18 categories of foodstuff procurement operations under the jurisdiction of the Foodstuff Purchasing Group, and others based on "Details of Compliance with Certification and Registration (Details)".

-All executives and employees, suppliers and business partners of Skylark Group
+All businesses, suppliers, and business partners of Skylark Group.

 ISO20400